stenslae/Portfolio/README.md

 ## About Me

-I’m Emma Stensland, an enthusiastic Electrical Engineering student with a passion for making an impact.
+I’m Emma Stensland, an Electrical Engineering student with a passion for making an impact.
 I love working on diverse projects and exploring different areas of technology.

 ---